exokitxr/zeo/docs/user-manual.md

 ## Setting up a server

+Here's how to set up Zeo VR on a bare server.

 ### Step 1: Get Linux

 Get yourself a Linux machine.

-It can be actual Linux or a virtual machine running on any other operating system, but it needs to be Linux.
-It doesn't matter which distribution you use.
+It can be raw Linux or a virtual machine, but it needs to be Linux.
+It doesn't matter which distribution.

 ### Step 2: Get node.js